Trianon (sorority): Origins

 Trianon was formed from the merger of three college clubs in Ohio and Indiana.
 First, at the University of Cincinnati, in 1925, Dean Josephine P. Simrall assisted female students in creating the Campus Club.
 Next, in November 1926, several women formed a similar club on their campus, Butler University.
-In the spring of 1929, thirty-seven female students at Miami University (of Ohio) formed the Miami Girl's Club.
+In the spring of 1929, 37 female students at Miami University (of Ohio) formed the Miami Girl's Club.

-Members of the three clubs convened on December 28 and 29, 1929 at Butler University, to form Trianon sorority, with December 28 being the founding date.
+Members of the three clubs convened on December 28 and 29, 1929 at Butler University, to form Trianon sorority, with December 28 being its founding date.
 This event came to be known as the first National Convention of Trianon.
 The purpose of Trianon was "to foster democratic ideals on the university of college campus; to encourage and support participation of non-Greek women students in university or college activities; to promote fellowship; to encourage high standards of scholarship; and to serve the university or college in every way possible."

 The ties that bound the members of the three individual clubs were finances and values.
 "For a long time college campuses felt the need for more democratic social organizations to take care of girls whose principles revolted against fraternities into which only a selected few were bidden and whose dues and fees were outside the limit of the average girl's allowance".

 Expansion

 Throughout the 1930s, the members of Trianon worked to create official symbols, insignia, rituals, bylaws, and policies.
 An alumna club and a mother's club were created in 1933.
 In 1938, however, the Miami chapter struggled to recruit new members; "...several years later it [Miami] had depreciated so in value that the national organization of Trianon was forced to sever relations with this unit".

 In the 1940s and 1950s, the sorority maintained two collegiate chapters, Butler and Cincinnati.
 According to the Trianon Key, members assisted with the war effort during World War II.
-In 1947, the official sorority manual was printed – "a big step in instructing candidates for membership".
+In 1947, the first official sorority manual was printed.
 In 1949, a Life Membership program was offered to alumnae.

 In 1959, the sorority's official magazine ceased publication.
 One year later, the Cincinnati chapter "had only two members but stayed alive".
 The sorority was still active in the 1960s.
 In 1964, the Cincinnati chapter initiated nine new members.
 A national convention met the following year.
 The Trianon pledge manual recorded sorority data through 1967.

 In the spring of 1973, only two active members remained in the Butler University chapter.
 Rush was held and four young women pledged to the sorority.
-Because there were not enough active members to act as sorority "mothers", Alumna were used including founding sorority member Priscilla Shearer Smith.
+Because there were not enough active members to act as sorority "mothers", alumna were used, including founding sorority member Priscilla Shearer Smith.
 The following fall, seven women pledged to the sorority.
 The Butler chapter also pledged and initiated the first sorority member of African-American descent at Butler.

 A national convention was held in Nashville, Indiana in the spring of 1974.
 Some Cincinnati alumnae attended.
 Another national convention was held in Covington, Kentucky, just outside Cincinnati.